AdaCore/training_material/courses/ada_essentials/100_packages/01-introduction.rst

    - Typically in separate files

-* Clients can compile their code before body exists
+* Users can compile their code before body exists

    - All they need is the package specification
-   - Clients have **no** visibility over the body
+   - Users have **no** visibility over the body
-   - Full client/interface consistency is guaranteed
+   - Full user/interface consistency is guaranteed

 .. code:: Ada